-5.3 The documentation relating to (i) the record of the meeting, (ii) the assessed work in question, (iii) the findings and (iv) for summative work, the mark recorded by the Plagiarism Officer, shall be retained on the student's file in the appropriate Office within LTS or PGR (this shall be the case even where a student is found not to have plagiarised or colluded).
+- 5.3 When determining the outcome following a Plagiarism/Collusion meeting, the Panel may decide that the student's work completed within the Stage should be recalled.
+If plagiarism or collusion is detected in any recalled work and a high level outcome is determined, this work shall also be submitted to a Senate Student Discipline Panel. - 5.4The documentation relating to (i) the record of the meeting, (ii) the assessed work in question, (iii) the findings and (iv) for summative work, the mark recorded by the Plagiarism Officer, shall be retained on the student's file in the appropriate Office within LTS or PGR (this shall be the case even where a student is found not to have plagiarised or colluded).

-The student will be given a copy of the documentation relating to (i)- (iv) above.
+The student will be given a copy of the documentation relating to (i)-(iv) above.
 The Secretary of the meeting shall also inform the Head of School in which the student is registered by sending the documentation relating to points (iii) and (iv) to her/him.